evert/evert.github.com/_posts/2020/2020-02-26-curveball-typescript-framework.md

   <img src="/assets/img/curveball.svg" style="float: left; padding: 0 10px 10px 0" alt="Curveball" width="150px" />
 </a>

-Since mid-2018 I've been working on a new micro-framework, written in typescript.
+Since mid-2018 we've been working on a new micro-framework, written in typescript.
 The framework competes with [Express][1], and takes heavy inspiration from [Koa][2].
 It's called [Curveball][8].